garrettmichaelgeorge/live_beats_nixified/README.md

 After cloning this repo locally:

-0. (Optional but recommended) Connect to the project's build cache to speed up initial setup:
+1. _Optional but recommended:_ Connect to the project's build cache to speed up initial setup:
-  a.
-Install [Cachix](https://www.cachix.org/), the cache provider client: `nix profile install nixpkgs#cachix`
+   - Install [Cachix](https://www.cachix.org/), the cache provider client: `nix profile install nixpkgs#cachix`
-  b.
-Connect to the [build cache](https://app.cachix.org/cache/garrettmichaelgeorge-public#pull): `cachix use garrettmichaelgeorge-public`
+   - Connect to the [build cache](https://app.cachix.org/cache/garrettmichaelgeorge-public#pull): `cachix use garrettmichaelgeorge-public`
-1. Enter the Nix development environment: `nix develop`.
+2. Enter the Nix development environment: `nix develop`
+   - This will take a few minutes the first time but should be very fast thereafter.

-  - Alternatively, you can use direnv to load the environment automatically: `direnv allow`.
+Alternatively, you can use direnv to load the environment automatically: `direnv allow`.

+Now you should be ready to start developing!

 ## Working with the project

 1. Start the database
-  a.
-Coming soon, you will be able to run a single command and everything will be handled
+   - Coming soon, you will be able to run a single command and everything will be handled.
-  b.
-For now, you will need to start Postgres yourself.
+   - For now, you will need to start Postgres yourself.
 If you're on macOS and don't have Postgres set up, [Postgres.app](https://postgresapp.com/) is a great way to get started.
 Docker [offers](https://hub.docker.com/_/postgres) another way.
 LiveBeatsNixified does include a full Postgres package in its development environment, so if you're inclined, you can also run `postgres` CLI commands directly.
 1. Run the tests: `mix test`
 1. Compile a release: `mix release`
 1. Use Nix to compile the release: `nix build`